gofynd/payment-extension-boilerplate/README.md

 ### 🔍 Newrelic Integration (Optional)

-The Google Analytics Extension (GA4) comes pre-configured for integration with New Relic, allowing you to monitor your application's performance in real-time.
+The payment extension boilerplate comes pre-configured for integration with New Relic, allowing you to monitor your application's performance in real-time.
 This feature provides insights to help you improve and optimize your extension efficiently.

 To leverage New Relic for performance monitoring, update the default values for the following environment variables in the app/fdk/config.js file in your project directory.
 This step ensures the New Relic integration is securely configured with your specific credentials.